 top of page

-Many parents are beginning to realise the potential benefits of cord blood banking (CBB).
+Many parents are asking about the potential benefits of cord blood banking (CBB).
 This has become an important discussion of the birth plan.
 You may have heard of some common beliefs about CBB.
 Let's look at the 5 most common myths!

 Myth#1: My child can only use his own cord blood for himself.